Sheet Pan Orange Tofu & Veggies

 Yes, any vegetables you would usually use in a stir fry would work well.
-Broccoli florets, carrots, mushrooms, and asparagus are some examples of vegetables that could easily sub in for the veggies in the recipes.
+Broccoli florets, carrots, mushrooms, and asparagus are some examples of vegetables that could easily sub in for the veggies in this recipe.

-What can I serve this sheet pan orange tofu with?
+What can I serve with this sheet pan orange tofu?

 This sheet pan stir fry is great served on top of many things.
 Take a shortcut and buy some frozen cooked rice or quinoa to heat up while the rest of the meal is in the oven.
-Rice noodles of all different shapes and kinds are quick and easy to cook up too.
+Rice noodles of all different shapes and sizes are quick and easy to cook up, too.